fennel-ai/client/docs/pages/architecture/privacy-security.md

 # Privacy & Security

-### General InfoSec
+## General InfoSec

 Fennel runs inside your VPC and thus is subject to your usual InfoSec policies.
 The code or data never leave your cloud which eliminates many privacy/compliance vulnerabilities.

-Fennel uses PrivateLink for creating endpoints - as a result, the endpoints aren't visible to the public internet outside of your VPC.
+No ports are kept open to the public internet outside of your VPC.

 While Fennel's control plane runs outside of your VPC, it only has access to logs and telemetry information.

-### Data security
+## Data security

 Fennel uses industry best-practices for data security: